California Estate Planning

 When death is imminent, there are ways to minimize the associated tax burden.
 If you are married, for example, the transfer of assets from one spouse to another is often an option.

-On the other hand, if you and your partner are both single, this might be a good time to think of tying the knot.
+On the other hand, if you and your partner are not yet married, this might be a good time to think of tying the knot.
 Your attorney can assist you concerning the best means of extending tax advantages at this time.